Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: RESULTS

 \subsection{In-Vivo Experiments}

-Fig.~\ref{fig:roi_enlarge_rat_kidney} shows the power Doppler images of the rat kidney obtained by U\textsuperscript{2}-rPCA, IRLS-rPCA, SVD, and 3D-Res-UNet.
-Two region-of-interests (ROIs) are zoomed in for a clearer interpretation.
-It can be observed that U\textsuperscript{2}-rPCA and IRLS-rPCA achieve better clutter suppression than SVD and 3D-Res-UNet, showing more highlighted vessels and lower tissue signals.
-Since the 3D-Res-UNet method was trained using the results of SVD, its performance is similar to its SVD counterparts.
-A closer observation on the zoomed-in regions of Fig.~\ref{fig:roi_enlarge_rat_kidney}(a) and Fig.~\ref{fig:roi_enlarge_rat_kidney}(b) demonstrates that U\textsuperscript{2}-rPCA better distinguishes the microvessels from surrounding tissues, showing more distinct differences between power signals of microvessels and tissues.
+Fig.~\ref{fig:roi_enlarge_rat_kidney} shows the power Doppler images of the rat kidney obtained by the tested methods.
+Two ROIs are zoomed in for a clearer interpretation.
+U\textsuperscript{2}-rPCA and IRLS-rPCA achieve better clutter suppression than SVD and 3D-Res-UNet, showing more highlighted vessels and lower tissue signals.
+Since 3D-Res-UNet was trained using the results of SVD, its performance is similar to the SVD filter.
+A closer observation on the zoomed-in regions of Fig.~\ref{fig:roi_enlarge_rat_kidney}(a) and Fig.~\ref{fig:roi_enlarge_rat_kidney}(b) demonstrates that U\textsuperscript{2}-rPCA better extracts the microvessels from surrounding tissues, showing more distinct differences between microvessels and tissues.

 Fig.~\ref{fig:roi_enlarge_mouse_tumor} shows the power Doppler images of the mouse tumor with two zoomed-in ROIs.
 The results of this dataset are similar to those of the kidney dataset.
 The rPCA-based methods (U\textsuperscript{2}-rPCA and IRLS-rPCA) generally achieve better clutter filtering effects than the SVD-based methods (SVD and 3D-Res-UNet).
 Furthermore, U\textsuperscript{2}-rPCA separates the microvessels more clearly than IRLS-rPCA.